WangLabCSU/SigBridgeR/README.md

 ```

-Then you can install the **SigBridgeR** using the following command options:
+Then you can install the **SigBridgeR** using the following options:

 ### Stable release from CRAN